 (h) any other moneys lawfully received by, made available to or payable to the Authority.

-(2) The funds referred to in subsection (1) are to be paid into and placed to the credit of an account forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985 called the “Country Housing Fund”.
+(2) An agency special purpose account called the Country Housing Account is established under section 16 of the Financial Management Act 2006 to which the funds referred to in subsection (1) are to be credited.

-(3) The Fund is to be charged with —
+(3) The Account is to be charged with —

-(a) the costs of the administration of this Act, including the establishment and administration of the Authority and any expense incidental to the administration of the Fund;
+(a) the costs of the administration of this Act, including the establishment and administration of the Authority and any expense incidental to the administration of the Account;

 (b) the payment of remuneration and allowances to appointed members;